Listed below are links (in blue) for podiatric physicians

 Council on Podiatric Medical Education (CPME)

 The Council on Podiatric Medical Education is an autonomous accrediting agency for podiatric medical education items.
-CPME currently recognizes two certifying boards: the American Board of Podiatric Medicine (ABPM) and the American Board of Podiatric Surgery (ABPS).
+CPME currently recognizes two certifying boards: the American Board of Podiatric Medicine (ABPM) and the American Board of Foot and Ankle Surgery (ABFAS).

 Disinfection and Sterilization Guideline Recommendations for Podiatric Physicians